tholden/dynareOBC/README.md

       By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
 This option makes DynareOBC find a solution in which the last period at the bound is as remote as possible, subject to being less than the longest horizon (i.e. `TimeToEscapeBounds`).
     * `FullHorizon`
       By default, DynareOBC finds a solution in which the last period at the bound is as soon as possible.
 This option makes DynareOBC just solve the bounds problem at the longest horizon (i.e. `TimeToEscapeBounds`).
+    * `Omega=FLOAT` (default: `1000`)
+      The tightness of the constraint on the news shocks.
+If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
+It is often helpful to combine this option with `FullHorizon` so that DynareOBC does not just choose the solution which escapes the bound first.
     * `SkipFirstSolutions=INTEGER` (default: `0`)
       If this is greater than 0, then DynareOBC ignores the first `INTEGER` solutions it finds, unless no other solutions are found, in which case it takes the last found one.
 Thus, without `ReverseSearch`, this tends to find solutions at the bound for longer.
 With `ReverseSearch`, this tends to find solutions at the bound for less time.
     * `MultiThreadBoundsProblem`